Saint James Parish, New Brunswick: Boundaries

-Local service districts
+Former local service districts

-Both LSDs assess for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+Both LSDs assessed for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Saint James Parish

 The local service district of the parish of Saint James originally comprised the entire parish.

 The LSD was established in 1969 to assess for community services, in this case to provide ambulance service after local funeral homes ceased doing so.
 Fire protection was added in 1970.

-The taxing authority is 520.00 Saint James.
+The taxing authority was 520.00 Saint James.